Paperspace/Docs/experiments/datasets.md

 Because shared storage datasets are stored in your team storage they are not automatically deleted.
 Datasets are downloaded to `/<TEAMHANDLE>/data/<DATASET_NAME-ETAG>`, where `DATASET_NAME` is derived from the bucket or the user supplied parameter.
-If the dataset was downloaded without an `etag` the `-ETAG` portion of the download path is omitted.
+If the dataset was downloaded without an `etag`, the `-ETAG` portion of the download path is omitted.

 #### Archive Expansion